rgreenjr/atom-elixir-formatter/README.md

 ## Description

-**Atom Elixir Formatter** is an Elixir source code formatter for the Atom editor.
+An Elixir source code formatter for the Atom editor.
 It automatically formats Elixir using the new code formatter in Elixir v1.6.

 ## Installation

-Note that **Atom Elixir Formatter** requires Elixir v1.6, which is currently unreleased.
+Note that Atom Elixir Formatter requires Elixir v1.6, which is currently unreleased.
 You'll need to download and compile the master branch of Elixir:

 ```sh